iragca/iragca/README.md

 🏫 University of Science and Technology of Southern Philippines

-🎓 3rd Year Data Science Undergraduate
+🎓 4th Year Data Science Undergraduate

-📖 Currently learning about Web Development (HTML, JavaScript, CSS, Svelte)

 <h2></h2>